Foster a Pet

 My Treatment Plan Details:

-• I will need to have radiographs done at AHS every 4 weeks until healed; my first recheck appointment should be scheduled for approximately May 4th.
-Radiograph appointments are scheduled as drop-offs between 7am and 8am, with a same day pickup between 4pm and 5pm.
+• I will need to have radiographs done at AHS every 4 weeks until healed; my first recheck and possible return appointment should be scheduled for approximately: June 6th.

-• My next vaccine appointment should be between April 11th and April 25th.
+• My next vaccine appointment should be scheduled for the week of: May 17th.

 My Needs: